 For the visualization of our probabilistic results and for the calculation of building exposures, the OSM database was used.
-OSM covers almost the entirety of existing buildings in Austria and is based on official Austrian administrative data, which stands under an open government data (OGD) license.
-Building exposure were computed by a simple spatial join that assigned each building the highest PoF value within 25 m.
+OSM covers almost the entirety of existing buildings in Austria and is based on official Austrian administrative data, which are under an open government data (OGD) license.
+Building exposure was computed by a simple spatial join that assigned each building the highest PoF value within 25 m.
 This value, while arbitrarily chosen, further accounts for spatial uncertainties since TRIGRS models only the location of landslide initiation.

 Model parameterization over large areas is a difficult task given the poor spatial comprehension of the spatial organization of involved geotechnical and hydraulic input parameters.
-To an it al. (2017) performed 59 site investigations to parameterize their distributed slope stability model; this amount of in situ soil samplings with associated lab measurements is exceptional and a solid foundation for determining the parameter probability density functions.
-Although To an it al. (2017) ultimately used the median value for each lithological class, the boxplots suggested normal to lognormal parameter distributions.
-This is a common observation and might be a result of the central limit theorem, which indicates that lumping data from many different sources (i.e. different in situ soil sampling sites in this case) tends to result in a normal or lognormal distribution (Wang et al., 2015).
+Tofani et al. (2017) performed 59 site investigations to parameterize their distributed slope stability model; this number of in situ soil samplings with associated lab measurements is exceptional and a solid foundation for determining the pdf's.
+Although Tofani et al. (2017) ultimately used the median value for each lithological class, the box plots suggested normal to lognormal parameter distributions.
+This is a common observation and might be a result of the central limit theorem, which indicates that lumping data from many different sources (i.e., different in situ soil sampling sites in this case) tends to result in a normal or lognormal distribution (Wang et al., 2015).
 Based on these findings, plausible geotechnical parameter ranges in this study were selected from published sources and a normal distribution was assumed.
 We used a simple MC simulation of multiple randomly chosen parameter sets within a predefined parameter range and within a single model structure as the basis for incorporating the inherent parameter uncertainties.

-Parameters that were considered in a probabilistic way are soil depth, c'and $\varphi$ ' (Fig. 2); rainfall and elevation data (i.e. the DTM) were utilized as fixed input.
-We assumed fully saturated conditions (volumetric water content $\theta = 40\%$ ) and slope-parallel groundwater flow for the sake of simplicity and given the absence of appropriate initial water conditions.
-Using all this information, it was possible to conduct a spatially distributed probabilistic assessment of the FoS, expressed as the probability of failure (PoF).
+Parameters that were considered in a probabilistic way are soil depth, c', and φ' (Fig. 2); rainfall and elevation data (i.e., the DTM) were utilized as fixed input.
+We assumed fully saturated conditions (volumetric water content $\theta=40\,\%$) and slope-parallel groundwater flow for the sake of simplicity and given the absence of appropriate initial water conditions.
+Using all this information, it was possible to conduct a spatially distributed probabilistic assessment of the FoS, expressed as the PoF.
 As TRIGRS is capable of calculating the increase in pore water pressure within the soil, the result is a distributed representation of the decrease in shear strength until slope failure (FoS < 1.0) is reached at a certain depth.